agile-dev-assignments/project-setup-team-ikedacho-visionary/back-end/README.md

 If you are not in `front-end` directory, cd to `front-end` directory

-install all the dependency in order to launch and run the server.
+install all the dependency in front-end

     npm install